rgorby/MAGE/docs/source/quickStart/building/index.rst

     This step is required because not all of the prerequisite libraries are provided on all platforms.
 Typically, this problem is limited to the `NetCDF library <https://www.unidata.ucar.edu/software/netcdf/>`_ (which
-    is needed by the SpacePy module used in ``kaipy`` code which accesses satellite data from `CDAWeb <https://cdaweb.gsfc.nasa.gov/>`_).
-If you do not plan to use this capability, then the NetCDF build steps may be ignored.
+    is needed by the `SpacePy <https://spacepy.github.io/>`_ module used in ``kaipy`` code which accesses satellite data from `CDAWeb <https://cdaweb.gsfc.nasa.gov/>`_).
+If you do not plan to use this capability, then the NetCDF build step may be ignored.

     The `GEOS <https://libgeos.org/>`_ library (which is used by the CartoPy